liferay/liferay-docs/develop/tutorials/articles/244-liferay-js-api/04-invoking-liferay-services.markdown

             "userId": "20156",
             "uuid": "c641a7c9-5acb-aa68-b3ea-5575e1845d2f"
     }

-Now that you know how to send an individual request, you can learn how run batch requests next.
+Now that you know how to send an individual request, you're ready to run batch requests.

 ## Batching Requests [](id=batching-requests)

-Another format for invoking the `Liferay.Service` method is by passing an object with the keys as the service to call, and the value as the service configuration object.
+Another format for invoking the `Liferay.Service` method is by passing an object with the keys as the service to call and the value as the service configuration object.

 Below is an example configuration for a batch request: